Best Grass Seed for Ohio

 Dr Mary Gillham Archive Project | Flickr | CC BY 2.0

 Tolerant of both hot and cold temperatures, perennial ryegrass‘s adaptability is just one of its many practical qualities.
-The quick seed germination (four to seven days) and high foot traffic tolerance also make it a popular choice for homeowners.
+The quick seed germination (four to seven days) and high foot traffic tolerance also make it a popular choice for Ohio homeowners.
 Additionally, this low-maintenance turfgrass won’t cause you many problems with weeds or thatch.

 Although vulnerable to diseases like gray leaf spot, there are resistant cultivars on the market that will save you some headaches.
 Some even host beneficial fungi called endophytes, which help prevent bothersome lawn insects.